open/close all folders

-- Jeff in For Whom The Sleighbell Tolls.
+- Jeff in "For Whom The Sleighbell Tolls".
 During the assault on the Smiths, Santa offers Jeff the Golden Compass bear helmet he wanted for Christmas in exchange for joining him and betraying the Smiths.
 He walks over to him and appears to have accepted, but then proceeds to headbutt the spiked helmet into Santa's back.
 Jeff then drags an injured Stan to safety, and says to him that he did it for his wife Hayley.
-He then joins the family in battle with Santa's elf army, until Santa is forced to call off the attack because the sun came up, and he only had until sunrise to accomplish his goal.
+He then joins the family in battle with Santa's elf army, until Santa is forced to call off the attack because the sun comes up, and he only had until sunrise to accomplish his goal.

-- Took a Level in Kindness: during the course of the show, Stan went from a Strawman Political Jerkass to a Jerk with a Heart of Gold.
+- Took a Level in Kindness: During the course of the show, Stan went from a Strawman Political Jerkass to a Jerk with a Heart of Gold.

-- Took a Level in Jerkass: Roger however, went from a somewhat obnoxious sloth to an apathetic psychopath (with a later In-universe explanation that Roger HAS to be a jerkass in order to biologically survive).
+- Took a Level in Jerkass: Roger, however, went from a somewhat obnoxious sloth to an apathetic psychopath (with a later in-universe explanation that Roger has to be a jerkass in order to biologically survive).

-- Too Much Information: In one episode, Francine talks about how strippers will do anything for money, "And then sometimes when you're rolling around on the floor making out with another girl, some guys will throw out money, then pick it back up and throw out the same singles again!
+- Too Much Information: In one episode, Francine talks about how strippers will do anything for money.Francine: And then sometimes when you're rolling around on the floor making out with another girl, some guys will throw out money, then pick it back up and throw out the same singles again!
 Like I'm blind!
 Like I don't have peripheral vision!